 So you need to calculate carefully when working these figures out if you are not going to pay more for you power than you need.

 I am currently taking daily readings of the meters installed on our systems and that should form at the end of the year a good estimate of our energy demands be it day or night.
-See The next page
+See pages page 3 Page 5

 Currently our night time demand is about 40 per cent of our total demand from the grid, I'm certain this figure will increase as we approach the longer & warmer days of spring and summer when the photovoltaic systems will perform for longer hours and the water in our storage tank reaches higher temperatures each day.